jschaefer-hub/showerpy/README.md

 mamba env create -f environment.yml mamba activate showerpy
 ```
-Then, open the demo notebook Demo.ipynb, which provides an introduction to using ShowerPy.
+Then, open the demo notebook `Demo.ipynb`, which provides an introduction to using ShowerPy.

 # Simulating Showers
 As demonstrated in the demo notebook, the CorsikaRunner class is used to generate the required simulations.